What Is the Difference Between Careless and Reckless Driving?

 A careless driving ticket may follow conduct like:

 Colorado still treats careless driving seriously.
 In most cases, it is a class 2 misdemeanor traffic offense, just like reckless driving.
-However, penalties may increase when the behavior causes serious injury or death.
+However, penalties may increase when the behavior causes bodily injury, serious bodily injury, or death.

 Standard consequences for a careless driving conviction include:

-- Possible jail time for up to 90 days,
+• Possible jail time for up to 1 year and

 Key Legal Differences Between Careless Driving vs. Reckless Driving

-Although both charges fall under Colorado’s traffic laws, the court evaluates them based on the driver’s intent and the level of risk involved.
+Although both charges fall under Colorado’s traffic laws, the law differentiates them based on the driver’s intent and the results of the conduct.
 Reckless driving reflects deliberate behavior that intentionally disregards the safety of persons or property, while careless driving is not intentional and results from inattention or failure to use reasonable care.
 The distinction affects how prosecutors pursue the case and what penalties you may face.

 The following differences highlight how the law treats careless driving vs. reckless driving:

-- Intent.
+• Intent.
 Reckless driving involves a willful or wanton disregard for safety.
-Careless driving, on the other hand, stems from simple negligence or a temporary lapse in focus.
+Careless driving, on the other hand, can stem from simple negligence.

-- Legal consequences.
-Reckless driving may result in a criminal record and potential jail time.
-Careless driving typically leads to a citation unless aggravating factors are present.
+• Legal consequences.
+Both careless and reckless driving may result in a criminal record and potential jail time.

 Understanding how your conduct aligns with these definitions can help your defense attorney identify opportunities to reduce the charge or argue for dismissal.